scottcolfer/scottcolfer.github.io/_posts/2017-08-25-value-manager.md

 Look at the product management posts and talks of 2017 and a pattern emerges.
 We're having a crisis of identity.
 This is clearest in the 'product owner or product manager?' posts and talks.
 [Melissa Perri](https://medium.com/@melissaperri/product-manager-vs-product-owner-57ff829aa74d) summarises this discussion succinctly:

-> Product Owner is a role you play on a Scrum team.
+> "Product Owner is a role you play on a Scrum team.
 Product Manager is the job {...} A good Product Manager is taught how to prioritize work against clear outcome oriented goals, how to discover and validate real customer and business value, and what processes are needed to reduce the uncertainty that the product will succeed in market.
-Without this background in Product Management, someone can effectively go through the motions of Product Owner role in Scrum, but they can never be successful in making sure they are building the right thing.
+Without this background in Product Management, someone can effectively go through the motions of Product Owner role in Scrum, but they can never be successful in making sure they are building the right thing."

 [Roman Pichler](http://www.romanpichler.com/blog/product-manager-vs-product-owner/) has recently written a similar post:

-> The confusion stems—at least partly—from the fact that Scrum is a simple framework focused on helping teams develop software.
-It does not cover common product management practices, such as, product strategy development, product roadmapping, and financial forecasting; and the only product management tool it offers is the product backlog.
+> "The confusion stems—at least partly—from the fact that Scrum is a simple framework focused on helping teams develop software.
+It does not cover common product management practices, such as, product strategy development, product roadmapping, and financial forecasting; and the only product management tool it offers is the product backlog."

 Government product management (my current bit of the product world) has been exploring this too, with [Ross Ferguson](https://medium.com/@rossferg/product-manager-or-product-owner-7b0033b693c1) saying that government needs the skills of product managers rather than product owners, and [Zoe Gould](https://medium.com/@Zoe_On_The_Go/and-that-is-what-a-product-owner-owns-c60f62df713e) essentially agreeing but saying that we shouldn't get too hung-up on labels.
 Ross and Zoe get on well and are making the same point: that, whatever we're called, the important thing is to be clear what makes us valuable in a team.